 By default, when you print opaque, overlapping colors, the top color knocks out the area underneath.
-Overprinting prevents knockouts and makes the topmost overlapping printing ink appear transparent in relation to the underlying ink.
+You can use overprinting to prevent knockout and make the topmost overlapping printing ink appear transparent in relation to the underlying ink.
 The degree of transparency in printing depends on the ink, paper, and printing method used.
 Consult your print shop to determine how these variables will affect your final artwork.